osilander/clone-correct/README.md

 The output of this should be a set of directories, one for each barcode.
 In each there will be an annotated `.gbk` file with the sequence and annotations of the corrected clone (`pLasmid_pLann.gbk`), an interactive `.html` file containing a plasmid map (`pLasmid_pLann.html`), an alignment of the reference and corrected sequence (ending in `.aln`), the new consensus sequence (`consensus.fasta`), and a few extraneous files that might be removed with a clean rule in future iterations.
 The step by step installations below will hopefully prevent system OS conflicts when using a `conda` `.yaml`.

+Please ignore the steps for which you already have the software installed.

 (1) install `conda`, see here https://docs.conda.io/en/latest/miniconda.html

 (2) install mamba: